Meet Elke Evrard

 RESEARCH PROFILE & INTERESTS

-I am a socio-legal scholar specialising in human rights, transitional justice and reparations, with expertise in interdisciplinary and mixed-method research.
+I am a socio-legal scholar focused on human rights, transitional justice and reparations, with expertise in interdisciplinary and mixed-method research.
 My work as postdoctoral researcher at Justice Visions examines how justice mechanisms function within society, with particular attention to victim participation and mobilisation, societal outreach and communication, and the role of non-victimised groups in processes of redress.
-I combine advanced qualitative and quantitative research approaches, grounded in ethical, collaborative engagement with justice stakeholders on the ground.
+I combine advanced qualitative and quantitative research approaches, grounded in ethical, collaborative engagement with justice actors.

 During my PhD, I conducted fieldwork on justice processes in post-conflict contexts including Guatemala, Cambodia and Tunisia.
 Building on this foundation, my current research expands to examine justice mechanisms addressing widespread (historical colonial and political) harms in Canada, Spain and Belgium.
-I have published widely and am currently co-editing a volume on Victim Engagement in Transitional Justice (forthcoming with Cambridge Uni Press) based on contributions from a large international conference in 2024.
+I have published widely and am co-editor of The Cambridge Handbook of Victim Engagement in Transitional Justice based on contributions from a large international conference in 2024.

-Alongside my core focus on transitional justice and reparatory processes, my work also engages with the possibilities for new data technologies to enhance the agency and activism of those affected by rights abuses; with emerging approaches to participatory research ethics, design and valorisation; and with training and capacity building to strengthen interdisciplinarity in human rights research.
+Alongside my core focus on transitional justice and reparatory processes, my work also engages with the possibilities for new data technologies to enhance the agency and activism of those affected by rights abuses; with navigating research ethics in complex and sensitive contexts; and with training and capacity building to strengthen interdisciplinarity in human rights research.

 Next to my research, I serve as Assistant Editor for the Journal of Human Rights Practice (with Oxford Uni Press), co-lecture the course “Transitional Justice and Human Rights,” supervise master’s thesis students, and have delivered guest lectures at various institutions, including programs at LSE, Sorbonne and Turin UNICRI.
 I also bring five years of experience from prior work as a Senior Research Manager in the private sector, where I developed strong skills in project management, stakeholder engagement, and applied research design.